 There are some other bits and pieces that can make your trout fishing easier and more effective, but they’re not necessary when starting out.
 Waders are one of these freshwater fishing tools that you don’t need, but can help you in certain situations.
 They’re a great way to keep warm and dry when exploring the South West, and help you to reach locations people that want to keep their feet dry cannot.
 Polarised glasses help in nearly all fishing situations and help you to better spot fish and structure beneath the water’s surface.
 Spotting fish in this way is something I’ve done in the clear waters of dams on a few occasions, though getting them to hit your lure is a different matter!

 A small landing net can be incredibly handy when you’re in the final moments of the fight and trying to subdue the slippery trout!
 Don’t forget your freshwater angling licence, required when fishing any freshwater body, above tidal influence.
-There is a licence- free weekend for freshwater fishing on the 31st of September and 1st of August, the same weekend as the Recfishwest’s Troutfest event at Drakesbrook dam.
+There is a licence- free weekend for freshwater fishing on the September 31 and August 1, the same weekend as the Recfishwest’s Troutfest event at Drakesbrook dam.
 This may be a good opportunity to try freshwater fishing for free and explore the beautiful surrounding in WA’s South West.